|Add to your personal catalog|

 IC-205 Modern Knowledge & the Self (Fall; Yearly; 4.00 Credits; IC) Who are we?
 In what kind of world do we live?
 What can we know about the world and ourselves and how?
 This course examines how the modern has changed our answers to these and other questions.
 Particular attention will be paid to modern and post-modern understandings of scientific and narrative knowledge as well as cultural transformations in the comprehension of the self.
 Materials include films, novels, essays, and the visual arts.
 Prerequisites: EN110.

 IC-206 Remote Field Course Sem.
 (YYearly; 2.00 Credits; CW) This course introduces students to the biology, geology, and history of the Southwestern desert region.
 It explores how humans have historically interacted in this arid environment and how modern culture has placed environmental burdens on the region's resources.
 Lectures and discussions will build on the interdisciplinary nature of the course content.
-The course culminates in a 17 day trip, May 19-June 24, 2013, to the deserts of Arizona, Colorado, New Mexico and Utah.
+The course culminates in a 17 day trip, May 19-June 4, 2014, to the deserts of Arizona, Colorado, New Mexico and Utah.
 Note: A field trip fee is applied to this course.
 The total fee is $1,750.00.
 Half is charged in the spring with IC 206.
 The other half is charged when students register for IC207, in the summer.
 Completion of IC206 and IC207 fulfills the IC requirement.
+You will not receive IC credit unless you complete both IC206 and IC207.
 Prerequisites: EN110.
 Corequisite: IC207.
-This course requires permission from Dr. Kathy Jones in Good 307 or at firstname.lastname@example.org.
+This course requires permission from Jim Borgardt.

 IC-207 Remote Field Course (YYearly; 2.00 Credits; IC,CW) This course builds on the introduction to the Southwest the students began in IC206, by taking them to the field to explore the biology, geology, anthropology, and history of the Southwest desert region from a variety of perspectives.
 Students explore how humans have historically interacted in this arid environment and how modern culture has placed environmental burdens on the region's resources.
-This 2 credit course culminates the IC experience in a 17 day field trip to the deserts of Arizona, Colorado, New Mexico and Utah.
+This 2 credit course culminates the IC experience in a 17 day field trip to the deserts of Arizona, Colorado, New Mexico and Utah from 5/19 till 6/4/13.
 Prerequisites: EN110.
 There is a fee applied to this course.
 One half of the total fee is charged with IC206 in the spring.
 The second half is charged when students register for IC207 in the summer along with any module fees.
 Completion of IC206 and IC207 fulfills the IC requirement.
+You will not receive IC credit unless you complete both courses.
 Prerequisites: EN110.
 Corequisite: IC206.
-This course requires the permission of Dr. Kathy Jones.
+This course requires permission from Jim Borgardt.

 IC-208 The History of God (Spring; Yearly; 4.00 Credits; IC) This course will give students an introduction to the concept of God in western culture and how our understanding of God has changed from the ancient Hebrews to the modern era.
 Topics will include how concepts of God have been influenced by politics and culture; the interrelationship between popular and intellectual religion; and how religious belief influences, and is influenced by power.
 Prerequisite: EN110 or EN109.